SubhiH/XprogressRing/README.md

 ```

 ### Manually
-just drag and drop into your project the files:
+just drag and drop into your project the files:<br/>
-1-`KDCircularProgress.swift`.
+1-`KDCircularProgress.swift`.<br/>
 2-`XProgressRing.swift`.

 ## Implementation:
 After the installation, you can use it straight with xib/storyboard. <br />
-1- Drag & drop View in your xib/storyboard and give constraints you want.
+1- Drag and drop View in your xib/storyboard and give constraints you want.
 It is important to set the same value for width and height. <br />
 2-In the inpector set the custome class as "XProgressRing". <br />
 <img src="https://github.com/SubhiH/XprogressRing/blob/master/screenShots/s1.png" alt="" width="260" height="200"/>

 3-In the attribute inpector tab, set the value for: <br />
     1- Raduis = the raduis for the view.
 It is important to set this value the same as width and height to get rounded              circle. <br />
     2- Progress speed : the speed of cicling animation. <br />
-2- Progress thickness : the thickness of animated track that keeps cicling. <br />
+    3- Progress thickness : the thickness of animated track that keeps cicling. <br />
     4- Progess Color = the color of the progess. <br />
     5- BackgroundColor = the color of the view (the silent part in XProgressRing). <br /> <br />
 <img src="https://github.com/SubhiH/XprogressRing/blob/master/screenShots/s2.png" alt="" width="280" height="550"/> <br />

 4- In your code and after link the view with @IBOutlet <br />